Austin010209/Spring-system-simulation/readme.txt

 This system simulates a system of spring forces using Forward Euler, Midpoint Method, Modified Midpoint Method, RK4 Method, Symplectic Euler, Backward Euler methods.

-The file is saved in plain txt.
+The file system.ptcls is saved in plain txt.

 The movie is located at video.mp4.